Noah Doersing

 ærialbot2020–now

 Satellite imagery like the kind available on Google Maps and competing services can be extremely beautiful and interesting.
-Built with the goal of powering my Twitter bots @americasquared, @placesfromorbit, and @citiesatanangle (which I've since migrated to Mastodon at @aerialbot@botsin.space), the Python-based ærialbot generates a random point within the bounds of a shapefile, grabs satellite imagery of a user-defined area around it at a user-defined scale, stitches the downloaded map tiles together into an image, and optionally tweets it along with geotagging metadata.
+Built with the goal of powering a couple of Twitter bots (which I've since migrated to Mastodon at @aerialbot@botsin.space), the Python-based ærialbot generates a random point within the bounds of a shapefile, grabs satellite imagery of a user-defined area around it at a user-defined scale, stitches the downloaded map tiles together into an image, and optionally tweets it along with geotagging metadata.

-As of late 2022, there are ~10 active instances of ærialbot – some run by me, the rest by various cool folks – with more than 1000 followers between them.
+As of late 2022, there were around ~10 active instances of ærialbot – some run by me, the rest by various cool folks – with more than 1000 followers between them.
+Due to the fallout from Elon Musk's Twitter takeover, none are left there – only @aerialbot@botsin.space is still active.

 I had previously built gomati, a bash script that served as a proof-of-concept for ærialbot.

-A sample of the kinds of images @americasquared used to tweet.
+A sample of the kinds of images an America-focused ærialbot instance might post.

 Unlike the other ærialbot instances, which "look" straight down, @citiesatanangle tweeted 45-degree views of (sub)urban areas around the world.
 This imagery is rendered from 3D data available on Google Maps.